 Minimizes Pressure Ulcers

-This measures the percent of long-term residents that suffer from pressure ulcers or bed sores.
-We consider this statistic when determining our nursing grades.
+This indicates the percentage of long-term care patients which are suffering from new or worsened pressure ulcers or bed sores.
+We use this statistic in calculating our nursing grades.

 Minimizes Serious Falls